Asabeneh/JavaScript-for-Everyone/readMe.md

 ```
 #### Exercises:Objects
-- Create an object literal called personAccount.
-It has firstName, lastName, incomes, expenses properties and it has totalIncomes, totalExpenses, acountInfo,addIncome, addExpence and accountBalance methods.
+- Create an object literal called *personAccount*.
+It has *firstName, lastName, incomes, expenses* properties and it has *totalIncomes, totalExpenses, acountInfo,addIncome, addExpence* and *accountBalance* methods.
 Incomes is a set of incomes and its description and the same for expenses.

 ## Class
 ```js